Goldinium/Morse-Codec/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Sound feature, decod sound beeps!
+> Sound feature, decode sound beeps!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>